|

 Pressure, Absolute

-A total pressure measurement system in which atmospheric pressure at sea
+A total pressure measurement system in which atmospheric pressure at sea level is added to the gauge pressure and expressed as psia.

 Pressure, Atmospheric

-The pressure of the atmosphere at sea level which is 14.7 psig or 29.92
+The pressure of the atmosphere at sea level which is 14.7 psig or 29.92 inches of mercury.

-Pressure, Burst
+Pressure, Burst (Actual)

-Pressure, Burst
+Pressure, Burst (Nominal)

-The average pressure, at ambient temperature, which the core or braid
+The average amount of pressure, at ambient temperature, at which the core or braid can be expected to rupture.

 Pressure, Deformation